ruturajpatra99/AscentAcademy_SurveyForm/README.md

 ## Project Description

-This is a fully responsive survey form with really cool ui and awesome styling.
+This is a fully **Responsive** survey form with really cool ui and awesome styling.
 Includes a survey form where you can add your -
 * Name
 * Age